 When tree leaves are not available, giraffes can, also because of their long necks, reach grasses closer to the ground.
 The ability to eat a range of leaves and grasses from a variety of sources gives giraffes the ability to adapt to changes in its environment.
 This is important as one adult male giraffe can eat 75 pounds of food each day!

+Another interesting feature of a giraffe’s anatomy is their tongue?
 Have you ever seen a giraffe tongue?
 It’s kind of shocking the first time you see this 18 inch, blue tongue spring out of a giraffe’s mouth and wrap its way around a tree branch and remove its leaves.
 It’s pretty cool actually and serves the giraffe quite well.
 This long tongue is perfect for the diet of the giraffe.

 Giraffes love the leaves of the acacia tree.
 The problem is that acacia branches are covered in thorns.
 These sharp thorns would injure the head and mouth of almost all animals who would dare eat the acacia leaves…except for the giraffe.
 The giraffe’s tongue is long enough to reach and remove the leaves from the acacia branch without allowing the head of the giraffe to get close enough to get injured by the thorns.
 The tongue is very rough and thick preventing it from getting hurt by the thorns.

 Blue?
-Yep.
+Yes!
 The tongue of the giraffe is dark blue or purple.
 Scientist think this is sunscreen for the giraffe.
 Since giraffes eat constantly with their tongues exposed 12 hours a day, they need protection from the sun.
 Can you imagine a sunburn on your tongue?
 Ouch!

-The Giraffes’ Special Digestive System
+Giraffe Anatomy – Their Special Digestive System

 Giraffes have a special type of digestive system that is very efficient.
 Most of what the giraffes eat gets converted into energy.
 Like cows, giraffes are ruminant animals.
 This means they have a four chambered stomach.
 Each chamber plays an important role in breaking down the leaves the giraffe eats.